Whenever, If Ever

 Whenever, If Ever is the debut studio album by American indie rock band The World Is a Beautiful Place & I Am No Longer Afraid to Die, released on June 18, 2013, on Topshelf Records.

 Writing and recording

 The record was largely written instrumentally as a five-piece band, with the finished versions of the tracks coming together in the studio with the rest of the members contributing their ideas.
 The album's songs had been written close to a year before the band entered the studio, and the band made demos for all the songs in every stage of the writing process.
-Nicole noted that many of the songs progressed into something completely different than the direction they started with, while others stayed relatively unchanged.
+Guitarist Nicole Shanholtzer noted that many of the songs progressed into something completely different than the direction they started with, while others stayed relatively unchanged.
 After production had started, Julia Peters offered to perform cello on the record.
 The band was so impressed with her playing that she was asked to join the band.

 Composition

-Music
+Musical style

-Four vocalists share vocal duties throughout the album.
+Whenever, If Ever is an emo indie rock album that incorporates elements of hardcore punk, melodic hardcore and post-rock.
+The album's sound has drawn comparisons to 90s emo and post-hardcore bands such as Mineral, Cap'n Jazz and Sunny Day Real Estate.
+The album has also been likened to Bright Eyes and the early work of Arcade Fire.